ryansemple/EmailInput/README.md

 All files are less than 200 lines long with the exception of "site.scss" which is slightly longer.

-## Available Scripts
+## Scripts

+### `npm i`

+Installs all needed dependencies.
+This needs to be ran first.

 ### `npm start`

-Starts the app in development mode, also starts the server that will be used to make calls to the Kickbox API.
+Starts the app in development mode, also starts the server that will be used to make calls to the Kickbox API when the "Verify" button is clicked.

 ### `npm run test`